strimzi/proposals/076-support-for-kafka-4.0.md

 # Support for Apache Kafka 4.0

 Apache Kafka is planning a new major release - Apache Kafka 4.0.
-Unlike previous major releases that Strimzi handled before (2.0 and 3.0), this one is "special" because it drops the support for ZooKeeper-based clusters.
+Unlike previous major releases that Strimzi handled before (2.x and 3.x), this one is "special" because it drops the support for ZooKeeper-based clusters.
 This proposal discusses how Strimzi will adopt the release of Apache Kafka 4.0 and transition from Apache Kafka 3.x to 4.x.

 ## Current situation

 ### Strimzi

-Strimzi currently does a new minor release every roughly every 2 months.
+Strimzi currently does a new minor release roughly every 2 months.
 Each release supports at least the two last Kafka minor versions.
 For example 3.6.x and 3.7.x.
 For each minor version, multiple patch releases might be supported, depending on their availability in Apache Kafka.